tiggerbob/PWSH-Comp.-Club-Problems-24-25/The Zypher's Cyphers/README.md

 ## Output Format

-For each test case, output: <br>
-* The total number of valid messages.
-* The total number of invalid messages. <br>
+For each test case, output the total number of valid messages and the total number of invalid messages. <br>

-Each result should be printed on a new line, with the count of valid messages first, followed by the count of invalid messages.
+Each result should be printed on a new line, with the count of valid messages first, followed by the count of invalid messages. <br>

 ## Constraints